open-kbs/openkbs/README.md

 3. Open the provided URL and interact with your application.

-### Enhance Your Application
+## Extend Frontend

-To improve your application's rendering, you can use libraries like `react-markdown` for example.
+To improve your application's user interface, you can use libraries like `react-markdown` for example.

 1. Add `react-markdown` to your dependencies: